Steyer in Dubuque: Trump's boasts of economic prosperity ring hollow

 Kris Ericksson-Eipperle, of Dubuque, discussed the importance of green energy, and the difficulty of getting that message to citizens when corporations and utility companies operate disinformation campaigns.

-Steyer agreed, noting Iowa's national leadership in the realm of wind energy.
-He said addressing climate concerns are his No. 1 priority.
+Steyer agreed, noting Iowa’s national leadership in the realm of wind energy.
+He said addressing climate concerns is his No. 1 priority.